This site is in beta and a work in progress

 Interested in improving the lives of New Jerseyans by designing and delivering modern policies and services?

 Our team is made up of dedicated and energetic individuals with experience in government, business, civic tech, policy, and engagement.
 We are passionate about transforming the way government operates, and we support State agencies in innovating and improving the lives of all New Jerseyans.
 We partner with teams throughout the state to design and deploy world-class, innovative, and inclusive policies and digital services that solve pressing public interest challenges.

 We believe this mission can only be fulfilled with a diverse and inclusive team, environment, and approach.
 Are you interested in joining us?

 You must be authorized to work in the United States.
 Candidates may be required to pass a background check and complete additional steps as part of the application and onboarding process.
-We are an equal opportunity employer.
-We don’t discriminate based on race, color, religion, sex, gender identity or expression, national origin, political affiliation, sexual orientation, marital status, disability, genetic information, age, membership in an employee organization, retaliation, parental status, military service, or other non-merit factors.
+You will be considered an “at-will” employee, meaning both employer and employee have the right to terminate employment with or without cause or notice.

 Share your profile so we can be in touch when additional opportunities arise in the future.